dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Spring 2018.md

 ## 2

+> Not the nicest proof!
+Would be better to replace the ad-hoc computations at the end..

 Note that $g(x) = x^2 - 4x + 2$ has roots $\beta = 2 \pm \sqrt{2}$, and so $f$ has roots
 \begin{align*}
 \alpha_1 &= \sqrt{2 + \sqrt 2} \\